khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 `python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ True 0.5 PDAL-IDW GeoTIFF 10 2`

+As indicated above, for CGAL-CDT the sixth parameter is a file path too.
+For example:

+`python C:/Users/geo-geek/some_folder/ip_main.py C:/Users/geo-geek/target_folder/ False 1.5 CGAL-CDT GeoTIFF C:/Users/geo-geek/some_folder/killer_polygons.shp`

 ## A word of caution

 If you are using an Anaconda virtual environment for PDAL/CGAL, you should first activate the environment in Anaconda prompt and _then_ run the relevant script